arindampradhan/blog_rupter/_posts/2014-10-05-Pycon-India.md

 My schedule
 ===========

-It's was confusing to decide which talk to attend because this time they had **[parallel talks](http://in.pycon.org/2014/schedule.html)** running on 2 auditorium.So I had to always choose ..They all seem very interesting and most of them were 45min talks.
+It's was confusing to decide which talk to attend because they had **[parallel talks](http://in.pycon.org/2014/schedule.html)** running on 2 auditoriums.
+So, I had to choose..
+They all seem very interesting and most of them were 45min talks.

-Anyways,I decided to go to:
+Without further a do, I decided to go to:

 * [Python + Spark: Lightning Fast Cluster Computing ](http://in.pycon.org/funnel/2014/108-python-spark-lightning-fast-cluster-computing)
  (Jyotiska NK)